Uezima/old-bionic/README.md

 # old-bionic
-Kit to monitor old people in a IoT bracelet using Wemos D1 mini
+Kit to monitor senior people in a IoT bracelet using Wemos D1 mini

 ## Components:
 - Wemos D1 Mini